noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 I don't know if this is a fine play on my side though...
 Arehh?
 Why do I feel like Lilia-san and the others stiffened where they stand?

-[Sha– Sha—Shallow Vernal-sama?!
+[Sha-Sha—Shallow Vernal-sama?!
 W-Why are you in this place?!]

 It was the Goddess of Time who recovered from her shock the fastest.
 She was clearly shaken when she saw Shiro-san's appearance, but the Goddess of Time